joetorok/jekyll-brume/_posts/2016-04-11-makey-project.md

 ---
 layout: post
 title: The Opacity of Food Production
-categories: project
+categories: makey
 ---

-(This project was tested and coauthored with [Nathaniel](http://nattybee.github.io/))
+This project was tested and coauthored with [Nathaniel](http://nattybee.github.io/)

 **Goals**